Florida Boating Under The Influence Attorneys

 An officer who is conducting a BUI investigation uses a set of exercises commonly referred to as the seated field sobriety exercises (FSE’s).
 These seated FSE’s include a few crossover exercises used in DUI investigations like the HGN and finger to nose, but also include the palm pat exercise and hand coordination exercise.
 Though these exercises may have been studied, it is important to point out that none of these exercises are 100% reliable in detecting impairment.
 Many factors can affect a person’s performance on these tests, nervousness, prior hand or shoulder injuries, the officer provided the wrong instructions for the exercise or the motion of the boat.
 If you have been arrested for boating under the influence call Meldon Law to schedule a free consultation.

-If you have been arrested for BUI call and speak to one of the attorneys at Meldon Law.
-There may be potential defenses for your case, such as attacking the stop of your vessel, although sometime FWC officers can conduct random safety checks on a vessel, there still may be an invalid stop.
+If you have been arrested for BUI call and speak to one of the Florida BUI attorneys at Meldon Law.
+There may be potential defenses for your case, such as attacking the stop of your vessel, although sometimes FWC officers can conduct random safety checks on a vessel, there still may be an invalid stop.
 There may also be innocence explanations to explain what the officer’s thought was impairment wasn’t, or maybe you weren’t in actual control of your vessel.
 Call 352-373-8000 to schedule your free consultation.